zari-kanani/covid19-search-engine-pyterrier/README.md

 - **TF-IDF** — reduces weight of common terms; more discriminative results.
 - **BM25** — balances term frequency with document length normalization; most balanced and widely used in practice.

-## Dependencies

-See [`requirements.txt`](requirements.txt) for the full list.
-Main libraries:

-- `python-terrier` — indexing and retrieval
-- `pandas`, `numpy` — data manipulation
-- `nltk` — text preprocessing
-- `matplotlib` — visualization

-## License

-This project is for educational purposes.
-The dataset is derived from publicly available COVID-19 research literature.